tetrapod00/godot-docs/contributing/workflow/testing_pull_requests.rst

 .. image:: img/testing_pull_requests_access_fork.png

-- Now that you are on the fork's branch page, click the green **Code** button on the right of the page then choose **Download ZIP** in the dropdown:
+- Now that you are on the fork's branch page, click the green :btn:`Code` button on the right of the page then choose :btn:`Download ZIP` in the dropdown:

 .. image:: img/testing_pull_requests_fork_zip.png